shiv213/GujaratiWordOTD/README.md

 ## 🔧 How It Works

 1. The application uses the current date as a seed to consistently select the same word each day
-2. Words are fetched from the [GujaratiAPI](https://github.com/shiv213/GujaratiAPI)
+2. Words are fetched directly by ID from the [GujaratiAPI](https://github.com/shiv213/GujaratiAPI)
 3. The word, its IPA pronunciation, definitions, and example sentences are displayed
-4. Users can listen to the pronunciation by clicking the sound icon
+4. Users can listen to the IPA pronunciation by clicking the sound icon
 5. Users can get a new random word by clicking the "Get New Word" button
 6. Users can share words using the "Share This Word" button